schibsted/spid-tech-docs/resources/endpoints/user-userid-subscriptions-get.md

 :introduction

-List all subscriptions for a user within this client.
+List all the user's subscriptions within this client.

 :inline-types subscription-status subscription-status-change-code